 Superior Court of Justice

 WeServe&File Inc. is not a law firm and does not provide legal advice.
-We provide process services, file retrieval and court filings with your specific instruction.
+We provide Service of Process, Document Retrieval and Court Filings on your specific instruction.

 WeServe&File Inc. Leverage the Power of Technology